gabriellegall/chess_com_bi_pg/README.md

 ## Repository
 This repository contains all the scripts aiming to:
+1. Set-up a Postgres database
-1. Extract the games played data from the chess.com API and load it in Postgres.
+2. Extract the games played data from the chess.com API and load it in Postgres.
-2. Extract the individual moves for each game played, evaluate the position using the Stockfish engine, and load it in Postgres.
+3. Extract the individual moves for each game played, evaluate the position using the Stockfish engine, and load it in Postgres.
-3. Construct a data model using DBT to define metrics and dimensions (blunders, game phases, ELO ranges, etc.).
+4. Construct a data model using DBT to define metrics and dimensions (blunders, game phases, ELO ranges, etc.).
-4. Deploy dashboards via Streamlit and Metabase
+5. Deploy dashboards via Streamlit and Metabase

 # 🛠️ Technical overview
 ## Tools